Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 Let me share an incident with you.
 A couple of months back, I did something I’m really ashamed of.
 Something I will not be able to forgive myself for a very long time.
 I lashed out with rage at my five-year-old boy for something which was not that big a deal.

 I was eating my dinner, and my boy was irritating my girl (8 years old).
-All of a sudden, they started fighting, and he hit her lightly with a stick, and that made her cry.
+Suddenly, they started fighting, and he hit her lightly with a stick, which made her cry.

 At that very instant, it hit me – what I’d done.
 It felt like a sharp arrow pierced my heart.
 I realized my mistake that very instant, but it was too late.
 My boy was so scared that he wouldn’t come to me.
 Fortunately, his mom was around to took care of the whole situation.

 Even right now, writing about this incident, I have tears in my eyes.
 There’s no excuse for what I did.
-I used to have my outbursts on people occasionally, but I had never behaved like this with my children.
+I used to occasionally have my outbursts on people, but I had never behaved like this with my children.
 I don’t know what came over me that I acted in such a horrible manner.

 When I regained calm, I went up to him, hugged him, kissed him, and apologized profusely.
 I made a promise to myself that no matter what, I’ll never behave like that with anybody ever again.